Best of the Burbs

 Need retail therapy?
 Peruse the shops at Central Iowa's only outdoor shopping center, Outlets of Des Moines.
 Fill up a growler at the family-owned Brightside Aleworks or down the road at Reclaimed Rails in Bondurant.
 For a more romantic atmosphere, elect for Johnny's Italian Steakhouse, and be sure to ask for a table on the heated patio overlooking a scenic lake.

 An anchor for entertainment on the east side of Des Moines, Pleasant Hill is the hub of the Gay Lea Wilson Trail with a variety of urban and natural features, including scenic views of Four Mile Creek.
 Enjoy the evening with family or friends at Great Escape - The Ultimate Experience and Social - Eats & Crafts.
-The facility features a VIP boutique bowling suite, open bowling, state-of-the-art laser tag, 50-game arcade, great food, and great fun.
+The facility features a VIP boutique bowling suite, open bowling, state-of-the-art laser tag, a 50-game arcade, great food, and great fun.

 One of the top ten fastest-growing cities in the U.S., Ankeny has several new developments to keep you entertained.
 With chic boutiques, locally owned businesses, and distinct eateries, the District at Prairie Trail promises entertainment for the whole family.
 Here you'll find popular area eateries such as Whiskey River, Jethro's BBQ n' Lakehouse, and Fong's Pizza, alongside a bowling alley, movie theater, and an arcade.
 If you want to have the kids burn off some energy, try Urban Air.
 More than just a trampoline park they also have a Sky Rider (think zipline, but cooler) and virtual reality activities.